What is Paralympian Search?

 Can I bring my parents, spouse or a friend?

 Yes!
 You are welcome to bring someone from your support network.
-They will be welcome to join for the opening remarks, but please be advised that they will not be permitted in the testing area during the tests.
+They will be welcome to join for the opening remarks, but please be advised that they will not be permitted in the activity area during the challenges.
 In some cities, there may be a viewing area available but in some locations, they may need to wait in a separate space.
 When possible, the CPC will provide information sessions for friends and family while you are at the testing.

 Can I bring my service animal to a Paralympian Search?